jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Effective form handling in React requires a combination of validation techniques, state management, and user interface design considerations to meet application requirements and user expectations.

-#### Advanced 12> Discuss strategies for optimizing bundle size in React applications.
+#### Advanced 12> Discuss strategies for optimizing bundle size in React applications

 > _Purpose_: Optimizing bundle size in React applications involves reducing the amount of JavaScript and other assets sent to the client, improving loading times, and enhancing performance.